polyformproject/license-development/Free-Trial.md

 ## Free Trial

-Use to evaluate whether the software suits a particular application for less than 32 consecutive calendar days, on behalf of you or your company, is use for a permitted purpose.
+Use to evaluate whether the software suits a particular application for less than 32 consecutive calendar days, on behalf of you or your company, is use to evaluate the software.

 ## No Other Rights